Myanmar trapped in a vicious cycle of violence | DW | 02.07.2021

 Since the military coup in Myanmar and the army's violent suppression of pro-democracy protests, new armed resistance groups and conflict regions have been emerging in the Southeast Asian country.

-While a kind of urban guerilla has begun in major cities such as Yangon and Mandalay, the ousted democratically elected government has been trying to form a federal army underground, the so-called People's Defense Force (PDF).
+While a kind of urban guerrilla combat has begun in major cities such as Yangon and Mandalay, the ousted democratically elected government has been trying to form a federal army underground, the so-called People's Defense Force (PDF).

-The emergence of new flashpoints throughout the country is exacerbating the humanitarian situation, which is already precarious due to the coronavirus pandemic and the rapidly advancing collapse of the economy.
+The emergence of new flash points throughout the country is exacerbating the humanitarian situation, which is already precarious because of the coronavirus pandemic and the rapidly advancing collapse of the economy.

 Aid organizations are finding it increasingly difficult to get assistance to those in need because of the poor security situation.